Terrence Douglas

-Terrence John Douglas (born 14 September 2001) is a Dutch professional footballer who plays as a left-back for club Eindhoven.
+Terrence John Douglas (born 14 September 2001) is a Dutch professional footballer who plays as a left-back for club Juve Stabia.

 Club career

 Ajax

 Douglas began his football career with Zeeburgia, where he played until 2009.
 At the age of seven he moved to the youth academy of Ajax.
 In the 2016–17 season he was in the under-17 squad for the first time.
 In the following season he developed into a regular player for the side and made a total of 26 appearances, including one call-up for the under-19 team.
 The following season he played 21 gamed for the under-19 team and also made two appearances in the UEFA Youth League.
 At the end of the season he won the domestic double with the U19s.

 He made his debut for Jong Ajax under head coach Michael Reiziger on 25 March 2019 against Jong Utrecht.
 The following season he finished the season with 21 appearances for the under-19 team, of which he played seven times in the UEFA Youth League, where he scored once – in a 1–1 draw against Chelsea.

 In 2020–21 he became a regular starter for Jong Ajax.
 He scored his first professional goal against Jong Utrecht on 19 October 2020.